salma-ehab/dbt_new_york_sales_data/README.md

   - Also, replaced any null values with a descriptive string 'Unknown'.

 - **tax_subclass_at_present**
-  - Added tax subclass at present field to encompass both the main class and its associated subclasses.
+  - Added tax subclass at present field to encompass both the main class and its associated subclass.
   - Also, replaced any null values with a descriptive string 'Unknown'.

 - **block**